RobertMcGuinn/deepseatools/manual/code-guide.md

 <br><br>
 <br><br>
 - ### [dst_report_NDB_submission template.R](../code/dst_report_NDB_submission template.R)
   - **Purpose:** This code is used to produce an update to the submission template for the National Database.
+NOTE: This one overwrites the existing tabs in the sheet.
   - **Input:** 1.The current submission template as a Google Sheet.
 See [this folder](https://drive.google.com/drive/folders/0B9c2c_XdhpFBNUtKOVBjOFRtRU0?resourcekey=0-OBwZmCNG6Qg2I-s5kHmfrQ&usp=drive_link).2.
 The data dictionary for the National Database.
   - **Output:** A database submission template.
 This code updates the existing one at the same Google Sheet ID.
 <br><br>
 - ### dst_analysis....R
-  - **Purpose:** The pre-fix`dst_analysis` inidicates a custom, one-off, analysis for a specific task.
-These scripts all have a date at the end of the file name along with a corresponding Redmine number (example filename: `dst_analysis_conservation_areas_20251205-0_152589` )
+  - **Purpose:** The pre-fix `dst_analysis` indicates a custom, one-off, analysis for a specific task.
+These scripts all have a date at the end of the file name along with a corresponding Redmine number (example filename: `dst_analysis_conservation_areas_20251205-0_152589` has the Redmine link: [https://vlab.noaa.gov/redmine/issues/152589](https://vlab.noaa.gov/redmine/issues/152589).
+Also, see the 'linkage' section within the code.
-  - **Input:** 1.The current submission template as a Google Sheet.
-See [this folder](https://drive.google.com/drive/folders/0B9c2c_XdhpFBNUtKOVBjOFRtRU0?resourcekey=0-OBwZmCNG6Qg2I-s5kHmfrQ&usp=drive_link).2.
-The data dictionary for the National Database.
+  - **Input:** Varies by project.
+All data will be accessed via Google Drive where possible.
-  - **Output:** A database submission template.
-This code updates the existing one at the same Google Sheet ID.
+  - **Output:** Varies by project.
 <br><br>